test-kitchen/test-kitchen/docs/content/docs/drivers/vcenter.md

 - `poweron` - Power on the new virtual machine.
 Default: true
 - `vm_name` - Specify name of virtual machine in vSphere.
 Default: `<suite>-<platform>-<random-hexid>`
 - `clone_type` - Type of clone, use "full" to create complete copies of template.
 Values: "full", "linked", "instant".
 Default: "full"
-- `network_name` - Network to reconfigure the first interface to, needs a VM Network name.
+- `networks` - A list of networks to either reconfigure or attached to the newly created vm, needs a VM Network name.
 Default: do not change
 - `tags` - Array of pre-defined vCenter tag names to assign (VMware tags are not key/value pairs).
 Default: none
 - `vm_customization` - Dictionary customizations like annotation, memoryMB or numCPUs (see below for details).
 Default: none
 - `interface`- VM Network name to use for kitchen connections.
 Default: not set = first interface with usable IP